swevans/thread.js/README.md

 </ol>
 <a name="creatingAThread"></a>
 #### Creating a Thread
 Simply instantiate a new thread object to create a thread.
 The thread will typically start running immediately.
-If all workers are currently in use, it will [queue](#queuing) until more worker resources become available.
+If all workers are currently in use, it will <a href="#queuing">queue</a> until more worker resources become available.
 Either way, your thread instance is ready to work with.
 ###### new Thread();
 ```js
 // Create a thread using the new keyword